RRIL97/CArchitecture_Tester_Ass3/README.md

 # CArchitecture_Tester_Ass3
 A tester that I have written for assignment 3 of the Computer Architecture class in BGU 2021

-This tester generates random data on the fly and then tests different scenarios on the Unlimited precision calculator executable.
+This tester generates random data on the fly and proceeds to test different scenarios on the Unlimited precision calculator executable.
-Output from the executable is compared to what should of been outputted by the program.
+Output from the executable is compared to what should of been outputted by your program.
-This tester allows running thousands of randomly generated tests on the program in minutes.
+This tester allows running thousands of randomly generated tests on your program in a minute.

 ---